Infiniti Q60 Convertible Insurance Rates

 Wyoming | $1,238 | -$152 | -10.9% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $520 each year, whereas buying more liability protection will push rates upward.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $417 more per year.
+Using high physical damage deductibles can save as much as $520 annually, whereas buying more liability protection will increase premiums.
+Going from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $417 more per year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |